Sucrase

-Sucrase is a digestive enzyme that catalyzes the hydrolysis of sucrose to its subunits fructose and glucose.
+Sucrases are digestive enzymes that catalyze the hydrolysis of sucrose to its component monosaccharides, fructose and glucose.
 One form, sucrase-isomaltase, is secreted in the small intestine on the brush border.
-The sucrase enzyme invertase, which occurs more commonly in plants, also hydrolyzes sucrose but by a different mechanism.
+The enzyme invertase, which occurs more commonly in plants, fungi and bacteria, also hydrolyzes sucrose (and other fructosides) but by a different mechanism: it is a fructosidase, whereas sucrase is a glucosidase.